DCM Ventures: Investments

+Fund Track Record

 In 2021, Business Insider revealed that DCM's 2014 flagship fund is set to generate $10 billion and a 30x return multiple, making it one of the top performing venture funds in recent history.

 In 2020, DCM raised $880 million for its global family of investment funds.
-The committed capital includes $780 million for DCM IX, its largest global fund to date, and $100 million for its third A-fund dedicated to global seed-stage investments.
+The committed capital includes $780 million for DCM IX, its largest global fund to date, and $100 million for its third A-fund dedicated to global early-stage investments.
 Since its last fund, DCM has had 17 liquidity events, including Careem (acquired by Uber), Pony.ai, Wrike and Musical.ly (now TikTok).

 In 2016, DCM raised $770 million for its investment funds.
 The firm runs a flagship fund for early-stage companies, a growth-stage investment fund (its Turbo Fund), and the A-Fund, an Android-focused VC fund that targets mobile and emerging platforms from early stage companies.
 In total, it has about $3.5 billion under management.
 Between 2013 and 2016, DCM returned $1.5 billion to its investors in profit upon exits from various investments previously under management.